learnk8s/learnk8s.io/src/microsAuthentication/content.md

 A popular approach is to request and pass identity tokens to every call within services.

 So instead of issuing a request to the secret store directly, you might need to go through an Authorisation service first, retrieve a token and authenticate your request.

-That way, when the data store or the presents the token to the secret store, it is rejected.
+That way, when the data store presents a token to the secret store, it is rejected.

-However, if the API service presents the same token, it is accepted.
+However, if the API service presents the same token, it is accepted by the secret store.

+There is a certain context associated with the token that allows the secret store to accept a token from the API service and to reject a token from the data store service.

+This context association and verfification could be implemented in multiple ways.

 ![Three apps](image1.png)

-You have several options when it comes to authorisation server:
+You have several options when it comes to implementing this mechanism of authentication:

 - You could use static tokens that don't expire.
 In this case, there is no need for running a dedicated authorization server.
 - You could use oAuth by setting up an internal oAuth server.